aodhanlutetiae/dj/excel.md

 <br />

 Now you can filter a column using the drop down menus that have been added to the column names.
-You can select, for example, only the 2019-20 rows
+You can select, for example, only the 2019-20 rows by using the filter that's on the column 'Year'

 <br />